Neil O'Donnell (Scottish footballer)

-Neil O'Donnell (21 December 1949 – May 2022) was a Scottish professional footballer who played as a midfielder.
+Neil O'Donnell (21 December 1949 – 19 May 2022) was a Scottish professional footballer who played as a midfielder.

 Career

 O'Donnell was born in Glasgow, Lanarkshire, Scotland.
 He began his career with Norwich City, for whom he made 64 appearances (scoring three goals) and was a member of the club's squad that won the second division championship in 1972.
 After leaving Carrow Road in 1974, O'Donnell played for Gillingham and Sheffield Wednesday.
 He retired due to injury after the 1976–77 season, and played for Sheffield Wednesday in a testimonial match against Norwich.

-O'Donnell's death was announced on 26 May 2022.
+O'Donnell died on 19 May 2022.